R383 (South Africa)

 The R383 is a Regional Route in South Africa that connects Kenhardt with the N8 between Groblershoop and Griekwastad.

 Its western origin is the R27 at Kenhardt.
 From there, it heads east to Putsonderwater.
-I then heads south-east to Marydale, where it is briefly co-signed with the N10 heading north.
-It diverges, again heading east to Westerburg.
+It then heads south-east to Marydale, where it intersects the N10.
+It then heads east to Westerburg.
 Here it crosses the Orange River to reach Koegas.
 From there it heads north-east to its terminus on the N8.